uesleibros/wasabi/README.md

 Highlights include:
 * **Crypto Live Ticker**: Connect to public streams (like Binance) and update cells in real-time.
-* **MQTT QoS 2 Dashboard**: A full-duplex IoT dashboard with guaranteed message delivery, ping jitter, and offline queueing.
+* **MQTT QoS 2 Dashboard**: A full-duplex IoT dashboard with guaranteed message delivery, MQTT 5 User Properties, ping jitter, and offline queueing.
 * **Non-Blocking UI (Event Loop)**: The definitive architectural pattern using `Application.OnTime` to keep your spreadsheets 100% interactive while listening to background data.
 * **High-Speed Batching & Corporate Auth**: Advanced configurations for strict TLS, system proxies, and high-throughput telemetry.
 * **Middleware Pipeline**: Examples of how to inject logging, encryption, or transformation layers into the data flow without touching core send/receive logic.